Hypervalent molecule: Molecular orbital theory

 A complete description of hypervalent molecules arises from consideration of molecular orbital theory through quantum mechanical methods.
 An LCAO in, for example, sulfur hexafluoride, taking a basis set of the one sulfur 3s-orbital, the three sulfur 3p-orbitals, and six octahedral geometry symmetry-adapted linear combinations (SALCs) of fluorine orbitals, a total of ten molecular orbitals are obtained (four fully occupied bonding MOs of the lowest energy, two fully occupied intermediate energy non-bonding MOs and four vacant antibonding MOs with the highest energy) providing room for all 12 valence electrons.
 This is a stable configuration only for SX6 molecules containing electronegative ligand atoms like fluorine, which explains why SH6 is not a stable molecule.
 In the bonding model, the two non-bonding MOs (1eg) are localized equally on all six fluorine atoms.

-Valence bond theory

-For hypervalent compounds in which the ligands are more electronegative than the central, hypervalent atom, resonance structures can be drawn with no more than four covalent electron pair bonds and completed with ionic bonds to obey the octet rule.
-For example, in phosphorus pentafluoride (PF5), 5 resonance structures can be generated each with four covalent bonds and one ionic bond with greater weight in the structures placing ionic character in the axial bonds, thus satisfying the octet rule and explaining both the observed trigonal bipyramidal molecular geometry and the fact that the axial bond length (158 pm) is longer than the equatorial (154 pm).

-For a hexacoordinate molecule such as sulfur hexafluoride, each of the six bonds is the same length.
-The rationalization described above can be applied to generate 15 resonance structures each with four covalent bonds and two ionic bonds, such that the ionic character is distributed equally across each of the sulfur-fluorine bonds.

-Spin-coupled valence bond theory has been applied to diazomethane and the resulting orbital analysis was interpreted in terms of a chemical structure in which the central nitrogen has five covalent bonds;

-This led the authors to the interesting conclusion that "Contrary to what we were all taught as undergraduates, the nitrogen atom does indeed form five covalent linkages and the availability or otherwise of d-orbitals has nothing to do with this state of affairs."
+d-Orbital hybridization model for hypervalent molecules

+In classical valence bond theory, hypervalent molecules are explained using d-orbital hybridization.
+This model is commonly applied to elements in the third period and beyond of the periodic table (e.g., phosphorus, sulfur, chlorine), where low-lying vacant d orbitals are available.

+According to this model, the central atom expands its valence shell by hybridizing its valence s and p orbitals with one or more d orbitals to form hybrid orbitals capable of accommodating more than four electron pairs.
+For example: